 If your organization is serious about saving money, eliminating waste, and developing profitable customer relationships that last, take the promised ROI from translation savings and content reuse, factor in the benefits of personalization, including, but not limited to, improved response rates, higher sales figures, and enhanced customer satisfaction ratings and you’ll soon see how much better you could be doing.
 By eliminating the “Your color almost, but different” approach, you may find the secret to your future success.

 What do you think?
-Share your comments with our readers and don’t forget to include your contact information in your response.
+Share your comments with our readers.
 I look forward to reading your thoughts.
 Tweet your thoughts to @scottabel.